 401 error.
 You can also customize the login message that is flashed to users using

-is_authenticated - this method returns true or false if a user is logged in.
+user_obj.is_authenticated - this attribute on the user class returns True or False if a user is logged in.
 This is very helpful in our

 views for conditional rendering logic.